 Best for Adjustable Firmness - Botanical Bliss

-Now, the mattress features three layers of Dunlop latex, each with a different firmness.
-In the Medium build that we’ve tested, the layers have a soft, medium-soft, and medium firmness and result in an optimal feel for petite and average-weight sleepers.
-Heavy sleepers might scale up and go for the medium-firm version with an extra-firm base that can deliver them sufficient support.
+Now, this mattress features three layers of Dunlop latex, each with a different firmness feel.
+In the medium build that we tested, the layers have a soft, medium-soft, and medium firmness and result in an optimal feel for petite and average-weight sleepers.
+Heavy sleepers might want to scale up and go for the medium-firm version with an extra-firm base that can deliver more sufficient support.

-Above the latex comfort layer, there’s a padding made of natural wool used to enhance the breathability of the mattress.
-It adapts to changes in the body heat to keep your bed temperature-neutral around the year.
+Above the latex comfort layer, there’s a padding made of natural wool which enhances the breathability of the mattress.
+It adapts to changes in your body heat and can keep your bed temperature-neutral all year round.

 Finally, natural latex is more resilient than synthetic foams, so you can expect a longer lifespan from the Botanical Bliss and enjoy its moderate hug and breeze-like sleeping experience.

-With all of that said, if you’re looking for a totally eco-friendly bed that leaves some room for customization, I can definitely recommend the Botanical Bliss.
+With all of that being said, if you’re looking for an eco-friendly bed that leaves some room for customization, I would recommend the Botanical Bliss.

 - Indecisive sleepers.
-Having two firmness levels in one mattress sounds like a great deal especially if you don’t know which one you really need.
+Having two firmness levels in one mattress is a great deal, especially if you don’t know which one you want yet.

 - Those who need a cooler mattress.
-Natural latex has great cooling properties and may help you deal with hot sleeping.
+Natural latex has superb cooling properties and may help you deal better with hot sleeping.